johann-solo/oliveandmango.github.io/site/content/blog/2017-12-14-dark-and-rich-vegan-chocolate-hazelnut-tart.md

 ### Directions

 1. Place a few layers of paper towels on top of a cutting board or you can use a clean dish towel.
 Place the tofu over it.
-Them place a large plate over the tofu and one or two cans of tomatoes or beans on top as weights and let the tofu drain like that while you prep the crust.
+Then place a large plate over the tofu and one or two cans of tomatoes or beans on top as weights and let the tofu drain like that while you prep the crust.

 1. Preheat oven to 350 &deg; F

-1. In a food processor or high speed blender process the pulse the cookies and sugar combined until they are a fine textured crumbs.
+1. In a food processor or high speed blender pulse the cookies and sugar combined until they are a fine textured crumbs.
 (No electronic gadgets around no problem – stick them in a sealable plastic bag and use a rolling pin to crush them into crumbs)

 1. Drizzle in the coconut oil and pulse to combine or stir it in if doing manually.
 Test the texture.
 When pressed to the side of the food processor or bowl they should hold.
 If they don’t then add more coconut oil 1 tbsp at a time until you get the consistency you want.

 1. Pour mixture out into tart pan and press it firmly and evenly along the bottom of pan and up the sides of it